seregazhuk/seregazhuk.github.io_old/_posts/2017-07-13-reatcphp-http-server.md

 }
 {% endhighlight %}

-Ofcouse instead of a simple callback now we have 3 times more code, but if this code is going to be changed in future it will be much easier to make these required changes.
+Of couse, instead of a simple callback now we have 3 times more code, but if this code is going to be changed in future it will be much easier to make these required changes.

 <hr>